Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/bank_account.md

    - Statement - prompts for the account number and prints the statement for that account.
    - Deposit - prompts for account number and amount.
 Then makes a deposit.
    - Withdraw - prompts for account number and amount.
 Then makes a withdrawl
+4. Create a Bank class.
+This class will store a list of BackAccounts.
+It should implement the following methods:
+   - create_account() - creates a new account.
+   - deposit() - deposits an amount into an account with an account number
+   - withdraw() - removes an amount from an account with an account number
+   - transfer() - withdraws an amount from an account with an account number and deposits the same amount to an account with another number.
+   - statement() - prints an statement for an account with an account number.

 ## Rubric